biotite-dev/biotite/doc/contribution/development.rst

 docstrings.
 Methods do not need to be summarized in the class docstring.

+The CI validates the docstrings using ``numpydoc lint``.
+However, this validation sometimes also raised false positives.
+Hence, to exclude a specific functin/class from validation, add the name (or regular expression) to ``tool.numpydoc_validation.exclude`` in the ``pyproject.toml``.

 Module imports
 --------------
 In *Biotite*, the user imports packages in contrast to single modules